LIP-Computing/tutorials/docs/udocker/udocker-01.md

   * Allows execution with several approaches/engines.
   * Allows execution with and without Linux namespaces.

-* udocker can be submitted with the batch job:
+* udocker can be submitted together with the batch job:
   * Just fetch or ship the udocker tarball with the job.

 ---